Stefan Aust: Early career

 Via Wolfgang Röhl, Klaus Rainer Röhl's younger brother, whom he met at the school newspaper, Aust came to the magazine konkret after graduating from high school, where he was initially in charge of the magazines layout.
 From 1966 to 1969 Aust then worked as an editor for konkret and later for the St. Pauli-Nachrichten.
 In 1969, Aust traveled to the United States for half a year.

 From 1970 he worked for the Norddeutscher Rundfunk.
 He was a television journalist at NDR and worked for the political television magazine “Panorama” from 1972 to 1987.

 Since 1987 Aust built the new “Spiegel TV” on behalf of Rudolf Augstein.
-Later, despite strong resistance from the Spiegel editorial team, he also took over the mother ship, the “Spiegel”.
-He was the editor-in-chief of the weekly news magazine Der Spiegel from 1994 to February 2008.
+Later, despite strong resistance from the Spiegel editorial team, he also took over the mother ship, Der Spiegel.
+He was its editor-in-chief from 1994 to February 2008.

-Since 2014, he is the publisher of the conservative leaning newspaper Die Welt.
+Since 2014, he has been the publisher of the conservative leaning newspaper Die Welt.
 Until December 2016, he was also the paper's editor.

 Two of Aust's books have been made into films: Der Pirat 1997 by Bernd Schadewald and The Baader Meinhof Complex 2008 by Uli Edel.

-Views and Reception
+Views and reception

 Aust has repeatedly expressed scepticism about the causes and consequences of global warming and dismissal of measures against climate change and of proponents of such measures.

-Former Spiegel editor Oliver Gehrs wrote about Aust's influence on Spiegel in his 2005 book "The Spiegel-Complex".
+Former Spiegel editor Oliver Gehrs wrote about Aust's influence on Spiegel in his 2005 book The Spiegel-Complex.
 In it he argues that Aust was never "left-wing" - he acted on the left for decades, but probably never thought so.
 Aust is an anti-intellectual who is not attracted by the political debate, but by the noise.
 "It wasn't the political debate that appealed to him, but the action."

-In 2014, Aust became editor of the newspaper "Welt", which was published by Springer Verlag, which he fought against for decades.
+In 2014, Aust became editor of the newspaper Welt, which was published by Springer Verlag, which he fought against for decades.
 Aust was a longtime defender of the former Spiegel editor Matthias Matussek, who also switched to Welt in 2013 but got fired in 2015 as he was drifting to the New Right and its German movement Neue Rechte.